fishchev/vader-3-pro-gyro/README.md

-Internet said that Flydigi reports only 2 gyroscope axis outside of Switch emulation mode (e.g. [reWASD manual says so](https://help.rewasd.com/how-to-remap/supported-devices.html#flydigi)), but I've found no substantial proof (_why would they make it just two?_) and decided to take a closer look.
+I've found no good proof (beyond [reWASD manual](https://help.rewasd.com/how-to-remap/supported-devices.html#flydigi) saying so) that Flydigi controllers report only two axes outside of Switch emulation mode and decided to take a closer look.
-What I've found out is that at least with Vader 3 Pro data for all 6 axis of IMU is being reported.
+What I've found out is that at least with Vader 3 Pro IMU data for all 6 axes (gyroscope and accelerometer) is being reported.

-- [Gyro Demo](https://fishchev.github.io/vader-3-pro-gyro/) -- it's simple, so only gyro is used / expect quick drift
+- [Gyro Demo](https://fishchev.github.io/vader-3-pro-gyro/) -- it's simple, so no attempts at sensor fusion / fighting drift
-- [HID input report analyzer](https://fishchev.github.io/vader-3-pro-gyro/hid-message-analyser-tool.html) - tool I've made to help me figure out message format, allows to select byte and plot it's value over time; could be used to measure real Gyro/Accel/etc refresh rate (not just message rate, but how ofter actual new values are reported); based on [webhid-explorer](https://github.com/nondebug/webhid-explorer).
+- [HID input report analyzer](https://fishchev.github.io/vader-3-pro-gyro/hid-message-analyser-tool.html) - tool I've thrown together to help me figure out message format, allows to select some byte and plot its value over time, so you could make sense of it; could be used to measure real Gyro/Accel/etc refresh rate (how often actual new values are reported); based on [webhid-explorer](https://github.com/nondebug/webhid-explorer).

-Update rate is 1000Hz when using dongle, 500Hz when wired (yes)\
+Update rate is 1000Hz when using dongle, 500Hz when wired (no idea why, but yes)\
 Gyroscope updates at exactly 100Hz and accelerometer updates in ~50-53Hz range\
-Accelerometer seems to self-calibrate to 1G corresponding to 4096 value whenever gamepad is left untouched for few seconds on hard surface; not sure whether it's my unit, but Y axis behaves strangely in comparasion.
+Accelerometer seems to self-calibrate to 1G corresponding to 4096 value whenever gamepad is left untouched for few seconds on hard surface; not sure if it's just my unit, but Y axis behaves strangely in comparasion.

 Vader 3 Pro DInput HID report format
 |bytes|format|range|comment|